 Your Business’ Local Contribution to SDG3 Good Health and Wellbeing

 We know the importance of physical activities for our bodies and minds.
-Summer months are spent outdoors, both at work and at home.
-Staff at work often go for short walks.
-As winter approaches, this activity starts declining.
+During the summer we spend more time outside.
+At work, staff will go for short walks and eat outside.
+But as winter approaches, this activity starts to decline.
 As a business, set up a walking club for staff to engage in.
-Doing so at least 3 times a week regardless of the season.
-A 20 minute walk enables them to get out of the work environment, clear their thoughts and burn some calories.
+Encourage them to walk at least twice a week regardless of the season.
+A 20 minute walk gets them out of the work environment, clear their thoughts and burn some calories.

 If your business is located near a leisure or sports centre, set up days to participate in activities such as badminton, football, basketball etc. Whilst this may not be everyone’s cup of tea, it will certainly appeal to some members of the team.
 If you are hesitant to make the decision about the type of activity, send out a ballot and see which one will be the most popular.

 Yoga is a favourite with many individuals who are looking a more passive form of physical activities.
 Yoga enables people to release mental and physical stress in a more relaxed environment.

 Team up with your local health centre.
 It might not seem like an obvious choice, but it is a good way to encourage staff to get regular health checks.
 The NHS run mobile health screening services, which your local health centre might be able to offer.

 Think about offering alternative working arrangements to promote positive health and mental wellbeing in the office.
 Examples include flexible working hours, time off in lieu and compressed hours.
 Set up a trial to see how well staff respond and how productive it makes the working environment.

 [bctt tweet=”By supporting Sustainable Development Goals, businesses have the potential to change many lives globally across their supplychains. #SDGs #GlobalGoals #Sustainability #SmallBusiness” username=”smartgreenmoney”]